char998/Copulas-and-Bayesian-Networks/book/fundamentals/Bivariate.md

 <iframe src="../_static/elements/element_correlation.html" width="600" height="400" frameborder="0"></iframe>

-In the figure below, you have the PDF and CDF of a bivariate Gaussian distribution for a correlation coefficient $\rho=0.77$.
+In the figure below, you can observe the PDF and CDF of a bivariate Gaussian distribution for a correlation coefficient $\rho=0.77$.

 ```{figure} ../figures/gaussian_rivers_pdf_cdf.png